Andy Murray: Early and personal life

 Murray began dating Kim Sears, daughter of player-turned-coach Nigel Sears, in 2005.
-Their engagement was announced in November 2014, and they married on 11 April 2015 at Dunblane Cathedral in his home town, with the reception at his Cromlix House hotel.
-The couple previously lived in Oxshott, Surrey but in 2022, moved to nearby Leatherhead, to their newly constructed home that will accommodate their young family, consisting of their son and three daughters; the youngest, a girl was born in March 2021.
+Their engagement was announced in November 2014, and they married on 11 April 2015 at Dunblane Cathedral.
+The couple previously lived in Oxshott, Surrey, but in 2022, moved to nearby Leatherhead.
+The newly constructed house will accommodate their young family, consisting of their son and three daughters; the youngest, a girl, was born in March 2021.

-He identifies himself as a feminist, and has been repeatedly vocal in his support for women players and coaches.
-He is also a vocal supporter of LGBT rights and supports same-sex marriage.
-In June 2020, he also lent his support to the Black Lives Matter movement; he and fellow players took a knee during the Schroders Battle of the Brits.
-Just before the 2020 US Open, he said he was "fully supportive" of Naomi Osaka's decision to sit out her semi-final match at the Western & Southern Open in the wake of Jacob Blake's shooting in Wisconsin; Osaka ultimately played the match.
+Murray has been repeatedly vocal in his support for women players and coaches.
+He is also a vocal supporter of LGBT+ rights and supports same-sex marriage.
+In June 2020, he also lent his support to the Black Lives Matter movement, when he and fellow players took a knee during the Schroders Battle of the Brits exhibition tournament.

-Murray has invested in up to 30 UK businesses using Seedrs, a crowdfunding platform.

-In January 2021, before his trip to Melbourne for the Australian Open, Murray tested positive for COVID-19 and remained in quarantine and isolating at home, eventually missing the tournament.

-In March 2021, Murray decided to withdraw from the Dubai Duty Free Tennis Championships after his wife Kim Sears, gave birth to their fourth child.
-Murray travelled to California in October 2021 to compete in the Indian Wells Tennis Championships, following training he reported that his trainers but more importantly his wedding ring (woven into the laces) had been stolen from underneath his car in the hotel car park.
-Following widespread appeals on Social and on mainstream media the trainers and his wedding ring were returned and reunited with him in good time for his first competitive tennis match at Indian Wells in four years.
+In May 2025, Murray's net worth was estimated to be £110 million by the Sunday Times Rich List.